jiaanqiang/academic-website/content/authors/admin/_index.md

 Anqiang Jia is a PhD student of biology reasearch center at Southwest university.
 He research interests include genomics, evolutionary biology and functional genomics.
 He has published as first author and co-first author on Nature communications, Briefings in Bioinformatics, and Molecular Phylogenetics and Evolution.

-Anqiang has extensive experience in plant, animal and medical biological data analysis.
+Anqiang Jia has extensive experience in plant, animal and medical biological data analysis.